 The direction.

-The sharpened version of the product worth committing to.
-Built from the team's depth and what's actually visible from outside.
+The sharpened version of the product that's worth committing to.
+Built from the team's depth combined with our outside view and expertise.

 The recommendations.

 Sequenced and prioritised.
-What to commit to, what to test before committing, what to stop.
-The steps to realise the direction — not just diagnose it.
+What to commit to, what to test, what to stop.
+The steps to realise the direction, not just diagnose it.

 Who it's for

-Founders, product and design leaders building what comes next in hardware — and the investors backing them.
-Teams defining new products, new directions, new categories.
+Founders, product and design leaders building what comes next in hardware, and the investors backing them.
+Teams defining new products, new directions and new categories.
 Where the technology is reshaping what the product even is, and the answer hasn't been built yet.

-Some come before they've committed — looking to sharpen the direction before they pitch, raise or build.
-Some come mid-build, conviction slipping after a competitor's launch puts the assumptions in doubt.
+Some come to us before they've committed, looking to sharpen the direction before a pitch, raise or build.
+Some come mid-build, conviction slipping as past assumptions are in doubt.
 Some come post-launch, proud of what they shipped but struggling to define what comes next.

 Who runs it

 Matthew Cockerill is an industrial designer and strategist with 30 years' experience shaping what comes next in hardware.
-He works at the earliest stages — where frontier capability is still becoming product — combining pattern recognition across emerging tech with the creative leaps that define new categories.
-Past work spans folding screens, smart glasses, robotics, modular devices, and autonomous systems for Samsung, Lenovo, Panasonic, Logitech, Ford, ByteDance, and Fairphone.
+He works at the earliest stages — where frontier capability is still becoming product, combining pattern recognition across emerging tech with the creative leaps that define new categories.
+Past work spans folding screens, smart glasses, robotics, modular devices, and autonomous systems.
+Working with Samsung, Lenovo, Panasonic, Logitech, Ford, ByteDance, and Fairphone.

 No deck.
 No pitch.
 A direct conversation about where you are, and whether an outside read on your product would be useful.